Transition to Kindergarten (TK)

 What is the application process?

 Once the application is completed and your child is deemed eligible, we will contact you to schedule an in-person screening.
-Students are identified as eligible based on need (financial, academic, and/or social-emotional).
+Students are identified as eligible based on need (see eligibility criteria above).

 What will the class makeup of students be?